June 13, 2017

 Because the stakes are so high, it is important for everyone with an interest in the mobile industry to understand how the WRC process works.

-To help, the GSMA is publishing the WRC Series, a family of collateral that covers areas such as spectrum for 5G, including the 3.5 GHz IMT range.
+To help, we are publishing the GSMA WRC Series, a family of collateral that covers areas such as spectrum for 5G, including the 3.5 GHz IMT range.
 There is also an introductory guide to the whole process.
 Links to the reports can be found at the bottom of this page.

 So why is the WRC important?